 At some points, the tale becomes inevitably fuzzy, but despite my curiosity, I thought I was reaching levels of absurdity myself when I wanted to properly investigate A) why they claimed they found only one arm if now in Malla Manila temple there are both arms; B) when and where they found the second arm; C) how the Kumaoni people reacted to such event and if the diplomatic relations between the two regions were somehow spoiled.

 During the whole storytelling, I kept staring at how emotional my guide was while talking about his Gods and their mundane occurrences, sometimes guiltily thinking ‘WTH!?‘, sometimes admiring his absolutely unquestioning faith towards such tales.

-“You don’t believe me?” he finally asked me when he could no longer avoid my puzzled look.
+“You don’t believe me?” they finally asked when they could no longer avoid my puzzled look.
 “Fine, next year on April 15th you come back and you will see Manila Devi bleed, like every year always the same day.”